mreichelt/block-disinformation-extension/README.md

 Spread the word!
 And please report bugs and new URLs via the [issue tracker](https://github.com/mreichelt/block-disinformation-extension/issues).

-## Wanted

-- Firefox for Android: how to publish it here?

 ## Technical info

 To regenerate the `rules_*` files, run: